alshedivat/al-folio/_pages/about.md

 **I am recruiting PhD students for the 2023/24 Academic Year.** The best way to contact me is via **email**: gguidi at berkeley dot edu.

+Dog person, in general.
+German Shepherd person, in particular.

 <!--, and my [academic genealogy tree](https://academictree.org/computerscience/tree.php?pid=864537&pnodecount=15&cnodecount=5&fontsize=1).-->

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->